KodrAus/rust-web-app/README.md

 Each persistable entity has a `version` field.
 This field is a non-sequential identifier that corresponds to the state of the entity at a given point in time.
 When an entity is fetched from the store we hydrate its version, this is then checked just before updating and if they don't match we balk.

 The version check works fine for the in-memory store because we have an exclusive lock on the data (only 1 caller can modify state at a time), but will need a different approach for a proper db.
 We can probably update where the id and version match, select the number of updated records and balk if it's 0 (means the version didn't match, or it doesn't exist).

+## Commands and queries

+The application follows a command-query-responsibility-separation design.
+The commands capture some domain interaction and work directly on entities whereas queries are totally arbitrary.
+This application doesn't use any special infrastructure for realising CQRS, they're just simple traits implemented using the dependency injection pattern described earlier.
+Essentially:

+- Commands return a `Result<()>`
+- Queries return a `Result<T>`
+- Commands require a `&mut self` receiver
+- Queries require a `&self` receiver

+The difference in mutability means commands can call queries but queries can't call commands.